MatthewCharlton/minder/README.md

 }
 ```

-Explaination of options:
+**Explaination of options:** <br>
-severity: configure what severity you would like to fail on
+severity: configure what severity you would like to fail on <br>
-package-manager: choose what pacakge manager audit endpoint to use
+package-manager: choose what pacakge manager audit endpoint to use <br>
-registry: choose what registry the audit payload will be sent to
+registry: choose what registry the audit payload will be sent to <br>
-report: choose to output a HTML report of the audit results
+report: choose to output a HTML report of the audit results <br>
-html-report-filepath: set a custom file name of HTML report, only applicable if "report" is set to true
+html-report-filepath: set a custom file name of HTML report, only applicable if "report" is set to true <br>
-audit-fail-build: sets the exit code to 1 when true or 0 when false
+audit-fail-build: sets the exit code to 1 when true or 0 when false <br>

-If no config file is passed then the following defaults will be used:
+If no config file is passed then the following defaults will be used: <br>
-  "severity": "critical"
+"severity": "critical" <br>
-  "package-manager": "npm"
+"package-manager": "npm" <br>
-  "registry": ""
+"registry": "" <br>
-  "report": false
+"report": false <br>
-  "html-report-filepath": ""
+"html-report-filepath": "" <br>
-  "audit-fail-build": false
+"audit-fail-build": false <br>